nazwhale/CV/README.md

 ### About Me

-Five months ago I thought I was a person without a passion.
+Six months ago I thought I was a person without a passion.

+Previously a writer and journalist, last summer I had an idea for a learning application.
+After obsessively designing the user-experience, I wanted the power to make my idea a reality.
+I became curious about coding and realised there was a world of things I'd be able to make if I had the skills.

-I’m now a developer who spends his spare time going to meet-ups and conferences, writing a coding blog, reading tech articles, and using words like 'dope!' and 'stoked!' about VR, bots, and neural networks.
+I’m now a developer who spends his spare time going to meet-ups and conferences, [writing a coding blog](http://www.medium.com/@nazwhale), reading tech articles, and using words like 'dope!' and 'stoked!' about VR, bots, and neural networks.
 Coding has taken over my life.
 I still can't quite believe it.

 Currently I'm looking for a career in London as a full-stack developer, in an ambitious company working at the top of their field.
 Working on a product that I can get excited about is crucial, as is working in a team that will support me in learning new skills.

-When I'm pushed to learn something new every day, for a cause I believe in, I'm extremely motivated and productive.
+When I'm in an intellectually stimulating environment, working for a cause I believe in, I'm extremely motivated and productive.

 **Tech Skills:** TDD, Pair-Programming, Agile, XP Values, Vim Ninja
 ***